tureci-rc/QuantumCumulants.jl/README.md

 To obtain a numerical solution, equations derived with **QuantumCumulants.jl** can be converted to [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) and subsequently solved with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl).

+This is a fork for adding useful functionalities, such as measurement terms and integration with stochastic solvers.

 ## Development status

 ![CI](https://github.com/qojulia/QuantumCumulants.jl/workflows/CI/badge.svg) [![Codecov][codecov-img]][codecov-url] [![Documentation][docs-stable-img]][docs-stable-url] [![Documentation][docs-dev-img]][docs-dev-url]